himalayasingh/pdf-gen-issue-app/README.md

 The generated PDF should look like this: [Screenshot of html file in chrome at 600px viewport](https://github.com/himalayasingh/pdf-gen-issue-app/blob/master/assets/img/Screenshot%20of%20webpage%20in%20chrome%20at%20600px%20viewport.png)

 In 600px width generated PDF file:
-* the top two lines(containing "click here" links) should be on right
+* the top two lines(containing "click here" links) should be on right side and both links should be clickable
 * "image 1" and "image 3" should be visible
 * "image 5" should be on left side of text next to it
 * "image 6", "image 7" and "image 8" should be on **_one line adjacent to each-other_**.